danberlyne/recap-video-generator/README.md

 # Instructions
 1. Put the video files that are to be used for the recap in the `Videos` folder provided.
 2. Enter the following data into `video_data.xlsx`:
-- the filenames of the video files in the `Videos` folder, including extensions;
+- The filenames of the video files in the `Videos` folder, including extensions;
-- the start and end times of the video clips you wish to include in the recap, in the form `hh:mm:ss`;
+- (Optional) The start and end times of the video clips you wish to include in the recap, in the form `hh:mm:ss`;
-- three lines of subtitles for each clip.
+- (Optional) Three lines of subtitles for each clip.
 3. Run `recap_generator.py`.

+Note, if the user does not specify a start and end time for a given clip, `recap-video-generator` will attempt to detect a chorus within the audio and select a clip automatically.